 Critical Thinking in Educational Institutes of Pakistan

 Critical thinking is not only important in the scientific world, but in all other spheres of life.
-The information rush on the internet makes critical thinking more important as we must evaluate much contrasting information available on the internet, especially in the social media. it is well recognized that critical thinking can be taught in educational institutions.
-In fact, it is the desirable outcome of any educational system and it is the duty of the teacher to train students in critical thinking.
+The information rush on the internet makes critical thinking more important as we must evaluate much contrasting information available on the internet, especially in social media.
+It is well recognised that critical thinking can be taught in educational institutions.
+In fact, it is the desirable outcome of any educational system, and it is the duty of the teacher to train students in critical thinking.
 But how can a teacher teach about critical thinking if he himself is not aware of the concept?
-By and large, such a situation exists in Pakistan where an examination is the test of memory. students with rote learning are considered more successful.
+By and large, such a situation exists in Pakistan, where an examination is the test of memory.
+Students with rote learning are considered more successful.
 How can we expect innovative and creative minds in such a society?
 For a similar context in the early 1900s, Bertrand Russell, a well-known British philosopher, said about the educational system of the time, “We are faced with the paradoxical fact that education has become one of the chief obstacles to intelligence and freedom of thought”.
-Educational syllabus being taught in our institutions is also poorly designed.
-University level research students make more focus on memorizing steps of research methodology (data collection, survey etc.), even though it is more important to teach them how a scientist/researcher thinks.
-Newton, Einstein, Darwin, Neil Bohar are not famous because of their methodology but because of their different scientific thinking approach.
-In short, there is a dire need to teach teachers and students about the critical thinking in Pakistan.
-Economical and scientific progress is not possible until unless we develop a favourable educational environment in the country.
+The educational syllabus being taught in our institutions is also poorly designed.
+University-level research students focus more on memorising steps of research methodology (data collection, survey etc.), even though it is more important to teach them how a scientist/researcher thinks.
+Newton, Einstein, Darwin, and Neil Bohar are not famous because of their methodology but because of their different scientific thinking approach.
+In short, there is a dire need to teach teachers and students about critical thinking in Pakistan.
+Economical and scientific progress is not possible unless we develop a favourable educational environment in the country.

 Post a Comment